GLOBAL MARKETS-U.S.-China trade optimism lifts stocks, dollar shrugs

 By Marc Jones

-LONDON, Sept 26 (Reuters) - Positive noises from China on U.S. trade talks lifted European stocks on Thursday and snuffed out a modest rally in safe-haven assets that had dominated in Asia.
+LONDON, Sept 26 (Reuters) - Positive noises from China on U.S. trade talks lifted European stocks and Wall Street futures on Thursday and snuffed out a modest rally in safe-haven assets that had dominated in Asia.

-Europe's main bourses .STOXX had initially stuttered but muscled 0.5% higher when China said it was in close communication with Washington and preparing to make progress in upcoming trade talks.
+Europe's main bourses .STOXX had initially stuttered but muscled 0.7% higher after China said it was in close communication with Washington and preparing to make progress in upcoming trade talks. .EU

-U.S. President Donald Trump had also stoked hopes when he told reporters the two sides were having "good conversations" and that an agreement "could happen sooner than you think".
+U.S. President Donald Trump had stoked trade hopes on Wednesday when he told reporters the two sides were having "good conversations" and that an agreement "could happen sooner than you think".

-Investors top-sliced some of their European government bond holdings in response, as the third German resignation from the European Central Bank's board in recent years overnight also amplified doubts around the sustainability its stimulus measures.
+The euro hitting a 28-month low EUR= also helped euro zone bond markets as traders chewed over the third German resignation from the European Central Bank's board since 2011 .

+It had amplified doubts around the sustainability of the bank's aggressive stimulus measures -- Germany, France and the Netherlands have all voiced criticism -- but after a brief early wobble, bond yields went 1-2 basis points lower.
+DE10YT=RR, FR10YT=RR, NL10YT=RR.
+GVD/EUR

-But it was nothing too dramatic.
-Ten-year yields were up no more that 2 basis point across the region DE10YT=RR, FR10YT=RR, NL10YT=RR and the major currencies barely budged too, having now got used to the constant tooing and froing of the year-long trade war.
+The major currencies barely budged either, having become largely inured to the constant toing and froing of the more-than year-long trade war.

 Just on Tuesday, Trump had sharply criticised China in a speech at the United Nations General Assembly, where he said he would not accept a "bad deal".